Space Shuttle Endeavour: Samuel Oschin Air and Space Center

+On January 3, 2024, Endeavour was protected in a shrink wrap, likely to stay on until construction is complete.
+The ET-94 tank was then moved into its position in January 16 and was mounted to the rocket boosters.
+On January 30, the Space Shuttle was then moved into its position, thus completing the stack.
+Once all components are mounted into place, construction on the building will continue, as a complex diagrid structure will be built around it.
+Construction work on the building is scheduled to be completed in 2025.
+It will take several more years to install the artifacts and exhibits inside the building.
+An official grand opening is not yet announced.

 Legacy

 Following their May 30, 2020, launch on board the SpaceX Crew Dragon Demo-2 vehicle, the crew announced in orbit that they had named their spacecraft Endeavour.
 Astronauts Bob Behnken and Doug Hurley said the name has a dual meaning: first, after the "incredible endeavor" put forth by SpaceX and NASA after the retirement of the Space Shuttle fleet in 2011; and second, because both Hurley and Behnken each flew their first flight aboard the shuttle Endeavour (Behnken on STS-123, Hurley on STS-127) and wanted to name this new spacecraft after the one that took each of them into space.
 The shuttle appeared in the 2022 films Moonfall and Beavis and Butt-Head Do the Universe.

 Replica

-A replica of a section of Endeavour is on exhibit outside the Discovery Science Center in Orange County, California.
+A replica of a section of Endeavour is on exhibit outside the Discovery Cube Orange County, a science museum in Santa Ana, California.